bathom14/GravebloomReference/content/Concepts/Maneuvers/2nd Degree/Invigorating Kill.md

 **Prerequisites:** [[Barbarian]]

-While you are raging, you may choose to expend a manevuer die after you kill a creature to extend the duuration of your rage by 1 minute.
+While you are raging, you may choose to expend a manevuer die after you kill a creature to extend the duration of your rage by 1 minute.